Those who remained steadfast on Islam During the Apostasy Part 6

 Aban spoke well of them to Abu Bakr radiya Llahu ‘anhu.[8]

-And when Abu Bakr radiya Llahu ‘anhu sent al ‘Ala’ ibn al Hadrami[9] radiya Llahu ‘anhu to Bahrain with sixteen riders, he said to him:
+When Abu Bakr radiya Llahu ‘anhu sent al ‘Ala’ ibn al Hadrami[9] radiya Llahu ‘anhu to Bahrain with sixteen riders, he said to him:

 أمعن فإن أمامك عبد القيس

 If it were not for the intervention of some foreign elements in favour of the apostates, the apostates would not have dared to stand against the Muslims for a long period.
-The Persians provided the apostates with nine thousand fighters whereas the number of apostate Arabs was only three thousand, while the number of Muslims was four thousand.[25]
+The Persians provided the apostates with nine-thousand fighters whereas the number of apostate Arabs was only three-thousand, while the number of Muslims was four-thousand.[25]

 The Muslims of Bahrain assisted the leaders of Islam in quelling the Fitnah of Dhu al Taj Laqit ibn Malik al Azdi.[26]

-Wathimah mentioned the names of some who remained steadfast on Islam in Bahrain and their role in suppressing the Fitnah of apostasy in the region.
+Wathimah mentioned the names of some who remained steadfast on Islam in Bahrain and their role in suppressing the Fitnah of Apostasy in the region.
 Among them are:

 He was among those who accompanied Aban ibn Sa’id when they received news of the death of the Prophet salla Llahu ‘alayhi wa sallam, until Aban reached Abu Bakr radiya Llahu ‘anhu with thirty of his people.
 Regarding this, Aban says: